-While these teachers have either entered a period of retreat or resigned from their organizations, their communities are left to work through the accusations of improper relationships and abuse.
+Although both teachers resigned from their organizations, their communities are left to work through the accusations of improper relationships and abuse.

-Below, Neale, who is assistant director of the Nalanda Institute for Contemplative Science and coauthor of Advances in Contemplative Psychotherapy, explains how the student-teacher relationship is supposed to work, why Western students often bring psychological baggage to their spiritual quest, and how recent events can actually be used as a way for communities to learn, grow, and strengthen.
+Below, Neale, assistant director of the Nalanda Institute for Contemplative Science and a coauthor of Advances in Contemplative Psychotherapy, explains how the student-teacher relationship is supposed to work, why Western students often bring psychological baggage to their spiritual quest, and how traumatic events can actually be used as a way for communities to learn, grow, and strengthen.

 Can you explain the traditional student-teacher relationship in Tibetan Buddhism?

-Guru devotion is unique to Tibetan Buddhism, and it is a vehicle of using another human being’s mind to accelerate one’s development.
-There’s a very sophisticated psychological component to this training that basically mimics the child-parent bond for optimal development.
+The unique form guru devotion found in Tibetan Buddhism is a vehicle of using another human being’s mind to accelerate one’s development.
+There’s a very sophisticated psychological component to this training, which basically mimics the child-parent bond for the student’s optimal development.

-The idea is that the mentor is a living Buddha, while the student becomes sort of a surrogate child.
+The idea is that the mentor is a living buddha, while the student becomes sort of a surrogate child.
 Their spiritual relationship acts as a catalyst for evolution.
 The human brain is hardwired to mimic, download, and process information from a caregiver.
-So one is basically downloading the awakened qualities of body, speech, and mind—the way that the lama thinks, acts, and speaks—as a human bridge between the ordinary experience of the student and enlightenment.
+So one is basically downloading the awakened qualities of body, speech, and mind—the way that the lama thinks, acts, and speaks—to create a human bridge between the ordinary experience of the student and the stage of enlightenment.

 How long does it take for this sort of relationship to form?

 This isn’t something one normally dives right into.
-Since the institution of Tibetan Buddhism began, there has been a system of checks and balances on both sides of the relationship called samaya [vows].
-There should be a sufficient amount of foundational knowledge and experience achieved by the student before he or she enters into a kind of contractual agreement with the lama for this intensive type of practice and close mentoring.
+Since the institution of Tibetan Buddhism began, there has been a system of checks and balances on both sides of the relationship involving a set of vows called samaya.
+A sufficient amount of foundational knowledge and experience should be achieved by the student before he or she enters into a kind of contractual agreement with the lama for this intensive type of practice and close mentoring.

-The student is encouraged to be scrupulous—to check out the teacher, to spend time with and evaluate them.
+The student is encouraged to be scrupulous—to spend time with the teacher, to make a full evaluation.
 Of course, practically no one has that kind of time these days.

-On the other side, the teacher has his or her own training commitments, including very high ethical obligations.
+On the other side, the teacher will have training commitments, including very high ethical obligations.
 Not all teachers are fit to be gurus, and there are standards within the tradition about who is qualified.

-In an ideal world, the teacher and the student are both entering into a consensual contract with some specific prerequisites that ensure both the student and teacher progress.
-I think this is where, right out of the gate, there are probably too many assumptions made on both sides.
-The student may be in a rush, or he or she might not be psychologically prepared.
-And perhaps teachers are too eager to build a following and sustain a community.
+In an ideal world, the teacher and the student are entering into a consensual contract with some specific prerequisites to ensure that both the student and the teacher progress.
+I think this is where, right out of the gate, too many assumptions are probably made on both sides.
+The student may be in a rush, or may not be psychologically prepared.
+And some teachers may be too eager to build a following and sustain a community.
 There is also a cultural divide.
-I don’t think the Tibetans are as informed as they could be to evaluate the psychological preparedness of their Western students.
+I don’t think Tibetans teachers are as informed as they could be to evaluate the psychological preparedness of their Western students.

 Westerners come to spiritual practice with a lot of traumatic background, and there are some cultural reasons for this.
 I don’t want to make sweeping generalizations, but I think that students from postmodern industrialized Western societies can have more psychological attachment issues and childhood baggage than their Asian counterparts.

 Preindustrial agricultural societies tend to have more familial support.
-Because of the breakdown in extended family, as well as so many social and economic pressures and commitments, it’s not the case that all Western students have the assumed emotional maturity and secure attachment that would be required to proceed with that kind of intimate relationship with a guru figure.
+Because of the breakdown in the extended family, as well as so many social and economic pressures and commitments, it’s not the case that all Western students have the assumed emotional maturity and secure attachment that would be required to safely enter an intimate spiritual relationship with a guru figure.

-And so people come into a student-teacher relationship with many blind spots, unfulfilled wishes, unmet developmental needs, unconscious fantasies, and unrealistic expectations that are challenging for the teacher to identify, navigate, and meet.
+Some people come into a student-teacher relationship with many blind spots, unfulfilled wishes, unconscious fantasies, and unrealistic expectations that are challenging for the teacher to identify, navigate, and meet.

 How can this relationship go wrong, especially among Western students?

-It is common that students will idealize their teacher in a way that resembles a child idealizing their parent.
-It’s called mirroring, an appropriate aspect of healthy development.
-Some students entering into that relationship have a lot of unmet needs, and the danger is that these students can get stuck in that early phase of development for years.
+A common problem is that students idealize their teacher in a way that resembles a child idealizing their parent.
+It’s called mirroring and is an appropriate aspect of healthy development.
+Some students entering that relationship have a lot of unmet needs, and the danger is that these students can get stuck in that early phase of development for years.
 They don’t progress along the appropriate developmental sequence to the next stage.

 Are Tibetan teachers getting better at recognizing the needs of Western students?
 How can this gap be filled?

-I have seen my own Tibetan master, the late Gelek Rimpoche, do this very wisely when he was asked a question about depression.
-He pointed to his two senior students in the front row, both of whom were psychologists, and he said openly to everybody: “I cannot speak about that.
+I saw my own Tibetan master, the late Gelek Rimpoche, do this very wisely when he was asked a question about depression.
+He pointed to two senior students in the front row, both of whom were psychologists, and he said openly to everybody: “I cannot speak about that.
 You should consult my students who are psychologists.”
-I don’t know if every Tibetan teacher would do that.
-They might be quick to give an answer based on their own paradigm.
-Trauma needs to be handled by a trauma specialist.
-When you get into spiritual advices for trauma, you are liable of spiritual bypassing, which serves no one.
+I don’t know if every Tibetan teacher would do that; some might be quick to give an answer based on their own paradigm.
+But trauma needs to be handled by a trauma specialist.
+When you start to give spiritual advice for trauma, you are likely to trigger spiritual bypassing [the use of spiritual teachings to avoid difficult experiences], which serves no one.

-If Tibetan Buddhism is going to thrive in the West and maintain the guru-student institution in the modern world, then it’s going to need to abide by the same ethical and legal standards that other health professions do, become sensitive to mental health concerns that are specific to our culture, and follow public policies and independent oversight that govern any good organization that intends to ensure the safety of its members.
+If Tibetan Buddhism is going to thrive in the West and maintain the guru-student institution in the modern world, its teachers will need to abide by the same ethical and legal standards that other health professions follow, become sensitive to mental health concerns that are specific to our culture, and follow the kinds of public policies and independent oversight governing any good organization that intends to ensure the safety of its members.
 The guru figure is a unique and amazingly powerful force for optimal development, but nothing that powerful should escape checks and balances.

 The claim of “crazy wisdom” is no longer an acceptable excuse when teachers abuse their students.
 Physical and sexual harm on any level of reality is against every ethical teaching of the Buddha, and every vow any high lama or teacher takes.

-To explain that it’s their karma when a student is the recipient of their teacher’s abuse is tantamount to blaming the victim, and dangerously gives teachers a free pass to continue unacceptable behavior.
+When a student is the recipient of their teacher’s abuse, to say that it’s the student’s karma is tantamount to blaming the victim and dangerously gives teachers a free pass to continue unacceptable behavior.

 Using samaya to deal with inappropriate behavior is a complete cop-out.
-If the teacher decides to use their authority or a technical provision such as samaya or karma to bypass their culpability, we should refrain from deriding them out of anger and malice, but instead distance ourselves from them.
+If teachers decide to use their authority or a technical provision such as samaya or karma to bypass their culpability, we should refrain from deriding them out of anger and malice but instead simply distance ourselves from them.
 The matter of cautioning others should be done without slander, but with discretion and solely out of concern.
 Remaining silent is simply not an option.
-It empowers further abuse and is a form of being complicit.
+It fuels further abuse and is a form of being complicit.

-Teachers that break their students’ trust while abusing them emotionally and physically are now on notice as community members are coming out of the closet and will no longer tolerate that kind of impropriety.
+Teachers who break their students’ trust by abusing them emotionally and physically are now on notice, because community members are now speaking out and will no longer tolerate that kind of impropriety.
 The Dalai Lama recently advised that publicly exposing a teacher’s indecency is a very powerful tool to end delusion.

 How can we support Tibetan Buddhists and students in the wake of these scandals?

-For those who have been hurt or negatively impacted by the scandals, I think an immediate reaction can be: throw the whole thing out.
-We don’t need gurus.
+For those who have been hurt or otherwise negatively impacted by the scandals, I think an immediate reaction might be: Throw the whole thing out, we don’t need gurus.
 But that’s a very black-and-white reaction.
 It’s understandable, but unfortunate and not all that sophisticated or skillful.
-You also have the people with the starry-eyed complex who say he’s perfect, he’s blameless, you’re an outsider, you have no idea what you’re talking about.
-They might hold the opposite extreme of being overly identified and protective of their guru so much so that they can’t see the issues clearly.
+You also have the people with the starry-eyed complex who say He’s perfect, he’s blameless, you’re an outsider, you have no idea what you’re talking about.
+They are overly identified with and protective of their guru to such a degree that they can’t see the issues clearly.

-We have to take care of people who have been abused, honor them, give them support, validate that this was not their fault, and let them know these kinds of behaviors will not be tolerated.
-Otherwise, we could retraumatize them because we’re complicit in denial.
+We have to take care of people who have been abused, honor them, give them support, validate that this was not their fault, and let them know these kinds of behaviors will not be tolerated in the future.
+Otherwise we could retraumatize them because we’re complicit in denial.

-In light of the egregious things that Sogyal Rinpoche and Lama Norlha are accused of, as well recent scandals involving other high profile teachers such as Geshe Michael Roach and Lama Christie McNally, or Bikram Choudhury and Joshu Sasaki Roshi from non-Tibetan traditions, I suspect a sizable segment of students from their respective communities cannot tolerate the dissonance that someone has achieved some level of meditative realization, insight, or skill but has also done something misguided and hurtful.
-I think it’s too easy to think: They did something wrong; they’re not awakened at all.
+In light of the egregious things that Sogyal Rinpoche and Lama Norlha have been accused of, as well as recent scandals involving other high-profile teachers such as Geshe Michael Roach and Lama Christie McNally, or from non-Tibetan traditions Bikram Choudhury and Joshu Sasaki Roshi, I suspect a sizable segment of students from their respective communities cannot tolerate the dissonance that arises when someone has achieved some level of meditative realization, insight, or skill but has also done something misguided and hurtful.
+I think it’s too easy to think, They did something wrong; they’re not awakened at all.
 It’s all a sham.

 Sign up for Tricycle’s newsletters